-The inversion for a velocity profile is performed at each node on a $2^{\circ} \times 2^{\circ}$ grid worldwide, and produces an ensemble of acceptable models down to a depth of 400 km.
+The inversion for a velocity profile is performed at each node on a $2^{\circ} \times 2^{\circ}$ grid worldwide, producing an ensemble of acceptable models down to a depth of 400 km.
 The model is constrained by a variety of a priori information, including the initial crustal model CRUST2.0 (G. Laske, personal communication) and the initial mantle model S20A of Ekström & Dziewonski [1998].
-Perturbations are allowed within specified tolerances to both $v_s$ and $v_p$ in the crust, to $v_s$ in the mantle, and to Moho depth.
-The model is radially anisotropic ( $v{sh} \neq v{sv}$ ) from the Moho to a variable depth that averages about 200 km.
-The strength of radial anisotropy is constrained to decrease monotonically with depth and crustal speeds are constrainted to increase monotonically with depth.
-Shapiro and Ritzwoller [2002a] fully describes the set of constraints and a priori information.
+Perturbations are allowed within specified tolerances to both v_s and v_p in the crust, to v_s in the mantle, and to Moho depth.
+The model is radially anisotropic ($v{sh} \neq v{sv}$) from the Moho to a variable depth that averages about 200 km.
+The strength of radial anisotropy is constrained to decrease monotonically with depth and crustal speeds are constrained to increase monotonically with depth.
+Shapiro and Ritzwoller [2002] fully describes the set of constraints and a priori information.

 Figure 7 presents an example of the results of the Monte-Carlo inversion at a single point.
 The center and half-width of the ensemble of acceptable models summarize the model at each depth.
-The effective isotropic model, $v_s$ , is defined as the average of $v{sh}$ and $v{sv}$ at each depth.
+The effective isotropic model, v_s , is defined as the average of v{sh} and v{sv} at each depth.
 Figures 7b-d show that model uncertainties are reduced and, hence, vertical resolution is improved appreciably by simultaneously inverting the group and phase speed curves.
 Using phase velocities alone produces large uncertainties in the crust and, consequently, also in the upper mantle.
-Inverting group velocities alone reduces the uncertainties in the crust and uppermost mantle due to the measurements at periods shorter than 40 sec, but uncertainties deeper in the upper mantle are larger.
+Inverting group velocities alone yields relatively small uncertainties in the crust and uppermost mantle due to the measurements at periods shorter than 40 sec, but uncertainties deeper in the upper mantle are larger.
 When phase and the group velocities are inverted simultaneously, however, uncertainties are significantly reduced at all depths.
 In particular, the simultaneous inversion of broadband group and phase speed data in the presence of a priori constraints on allowable structures in the crust and upper mantle ameliorates the trade-off between crustal and upper mantle structures that plague inversions of surface waves in continental areas.

-Figures 6c-d and 8b-c present horizontal and vertical slices of the $v_s$ model to demonstrate the nature of the heterogeneities.
+Figures 6c-d and 8 present horizontal and vertical slices of the v_s model to demonstrate the nature of the heterogeneities.
 It is noteworthy that the mantle features inferred from diffraction tomography tend to have larger amplitudes and extend deeper than those from Gaussian tomography.
 Based on the dispersion resolution information given in Figure 5, we infer that average lateral resolution is between 400 and 500 km in the uppermost mantle but degrades with depth.
-As length-scales in the model approach the estimated resolution, however, the amplitude of heterogeneity will tend to become underestimated.
+As length-scales in the model approach the estimated resolution, however, the amplitude of heterogeneity tends to be underestimated.

 4.2.
-Conversion of $v_s$ to $v_p$ in the Mantle
+Conversion of v_s to v_p in the Mantle